LeedsCodeDojo/TryAPL/getting-started.md

 #### 2. Arrays

-APL operators also work with arrays as standard.
+APL operators also work with arrays as standard (formally called Vectors).
 To make an array, simply put spaces between the elements:

     1 2 3 4